jai-python3/slurm-workflow-utils/README.rst

 ================
-Job Helper Utils
+Slurm Workflow Utils
 ================

-Collection of Python scripts to facilitate creation and dispatching of computational jobs.
+Collection of Python scripts to facilitate creation and dispatching of computational jobs via SLURM sbatch scripts.

 Features